 Redrum is a MC based on conciseness of our environment, communities in need and righteousness.
 The foundation of this MC is positive and righteous behavior.
 Members are expected to always promote respect, honor, integrity, peace and unity.
 The best way to promote peace is through strength.
 Redrum advocates strength as a club and from their members.
 Democracy is the foundation of Redrum, modeled after the original five Nations of the Iroquois Confederacy, who once fought each other then came together to promote peace and unity.
 The strength of one arrow is limited but five could not be broken.

 OUR PATCH: The circle represents the earth and all those who share this planet with us, it also tells the story of what we do in our lives and how it returns.
 The three skulls are unity and brotherhood, one is single, two is a couple but three is a group.
 The warbonet and eagle feathers are a reminder of the great spirit and how he carries our thoughts to the creator.
 The Black bandanas are to remind us to always fight for righteousness (this is the attire of the Zapatista of Mexico who declared war on the Mexican government.
-The seven stars represent the seven generations, four stars represent the four directions.
+The seven stars represent the seven generations.
+The four stars on each of the other four bandannas represent the, four directions, the four things that grow, the root the stem the left the fruit, the four creatures, those that walk, crawl, swim and fly and the last are the four seasons.
 The war paint is the four races of man red, black, white and yellow.
 The two small peace signs on the outer skulls say just that, always try to resolve everything peacefully first.